FAQ’s

 The accessories to my products- such as the soap trays and LippyClips, as well as our hair clips, and other curated items- those aren’t made by me.
 I purchase them from wholesale suppliers- other small shops that make their products.
 Soap is my passion, and I like to focus all my efforts and resources into making beautiful high quality soap.
 Therefore, I often outsource production on things that I can’t make myself, like the soap trays.
 I do purchase from other small businesses though, who do make and design these items, so you can feel confident that you’re still shopping small when you buy them.
 You’re basically supporting two small businesses at once!

 I bought one of your soaps last year in X scent, but I don’t see it on your website anymore.
-Can you make it again??
+Can you make it again?

 Are these soaps for using or for decoration?

 I get this question a lot, interestingly enough.
 Our soaps are for using- just like you’d use any other soap bar.
-If our bars were meant for display only, we wouldn’t be putting precious oils and butters in them that are meant to nourish your skin.
+If our bars were meant for display only, we wouldn’t be putting precious oils and butters in them that are meant to pamper your skin.
 If these soaps were not meant for use, they wouldn’t be soap at all- they would be a figurine or art piece made of clay or paint :) Please use our soaps.
 We know they are pretty- but we will make more!

 I have sensitive skin.
 Can I still use your soap?

 At the end of the day, what you use is entirely up to you.
 I have no idea what your skin will or will not tolerate.
 Doing a patch test (testing a product on a small area of skin before using all-over) is recommended.
 Only by giving them a try will you know whether these will work for you.
-We do sometimes offer a sample set of end slices so you can try before you buy full sized bars & almost always have full-sized bars on sale for an affordable option.
+We do sometimes offer a sample set of end slices so you can try before you buy full sized bars, and almost always have full-sized bars on sale for an affordable option.

 Is there lye in your soap?
 Why?